yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises-manual.md

 On each node, perform the following as a user with sudo access:

 1. Copy the `node_exporter-1.3.1.linux-amd64.tar.gz` package file that you downloaded into the `/tmp` directory on each of the YugabyteDB nodes.
-Ensure that this file is readable by the user (for example, `centos`).
+Ensure that this file is readable by the user (for example, `ec2-user`).

 1. Run the following commands: